Get useful estimates

-Before you sign on the dotted line, consider estimates from at least three moving companies and understand how different types of estimates may impact your wallet.
+Before you sign a contract, compare estimates from at least three moving companies and understand how different types of estimates may affect your wallet.

 Under binding estimates, you'll pay a stated price.
 If goods or additional services are added to your shipment, the estimate will be increased before loading and shipping to protect against unforeseen price changes.
 Extra costs won't be due until 30 days after delivery.